 About the Walter W. Stiern Library

 The Walter W. Stiern Library opened in 1994 and is the largest building on the California State University, Bakersfield campus.
-The 150,000 square-foot building houses nearly half a million volumes and provides electronic access to thousands of periodical titles via its computer terminals.
-Patrons can also watch DVDs, videos, or listen to CDs on library equipment.
-The Library is managed and operated by 23 staff members and faculty librarians.
+The 150,000 square-foot building houses nearly half a million volumes and provides electronic access to thousands of periodical titles and over a million ebooks in almost 200 databases.
+The Library is managed and operated by 29 staff members and faculty librarians.
 The Library also maintains a branch library at the CSUB Antelope Valley campus in Lancaster.
 The Dean of Libraries oversees all operations and services.

 The Building: Its Collections and Services